InstantBuddha/nginx-notes/README.md

 Basic rules and definitions can be found [in this file](basics.md)

-## My Nginx security rules notes

-Far from perfect.
-My solutions can be found [in this file](Nginx-security-notes.md)

 ## My Nginx mastery course notes

 My notes can be found [here](Nginx-mastery-notes.md)

+## My new Nginx security notes

+My new, more organized security notes are collected [in this file](Nginx-new-security-notes.md)

+## My Nginx old security rules notes

+Far from perfect.
+My solutions can be found [in this file](Nginx-security-notes-old.md)

 ## Reload nginx